 The coffee industry is still dominated by the major chains but this is changing in many cities.
 More and more people are drinking coffee and they are looking for places that can personalize the experience and add a unique aesthetic.
 Your POS is integral to this process and should be catered to your business just as your business is to your clients.
 Moreover, a POS system must be a smooth part of the customer experience that sets you apart from the big chains and can help ensure satisfied, repeat customers.
-So what POS features are essential for a coffee shop owner to consider?
-Here is a list of a few of the most important coffee shop point of sale features:
+So what are the coffee shop POS features that every café owner must consider?
+Here is a list of a few of the most important coffee shop point of sale features.

 Just like your managers and baristas, your POS should look and act the part.
 Decor-wise, it should fit in seamlessly with the rest of the coffee shop.
 It’s a central point but should not create a physical barrier to service or interaction with clients.
+Tablets and customer-facing displays are becoming increasingly popular for many coffee shops and bakeries.
 Performance wise, it should help make the process as prompt and smooth as possible, with an intuitive design and layout.
 Coffee orders can be detailed and extensive, and your POS needs to be on top of that quad shot, vanilla, soy, half-caf extra foam, 180-degree cappuccino.
-Creating an ease of communication between staff is key for timely service and getting clients on their way as fast as possible, and back in the door the next morning.
+Creating ease of communication between staff is key for timely service and getting clients on their way as fast as possible, and back in the door the next morning.

 In a world of thin margins and a wide array of products, accurate and easy to manage inventory is invaluable for baristas, managers and owners alike.
 Running out of your most popular beans during a Sunday morning rush because you misordered during the week is never good for business.
 Neither is serving stale coffee that was roasted a month before grinding.
 Your inventory and sales reports should tell a story that will help you adapt your business in profitable ways and ensure a reliability and consistency that customers love.

 A POS that tracks every product and sale and bundles data in ways that are easily interpretable can be the difference that leads to lasting success for your business.
 Analyzing your rate of transactions, product and labor costs, ebbs and flows of sales in the day, upsell options etc. can help pinpoint target areas of improvement and lead to new profits that are easier to reach than you might have imagined.
-Furthermore, cloud reporting adds a level of convenience to the process, allowing you and your employees to access important data remotely and stay informed around the clock.
+Furthermore, cloud POS reporting adds a level of convenience to the process, allowing you and your employees to access important data remotely, complete transactions offline, and stay informed around the clock.